genkio/less-smacss-starter/README.md

 - layout should be the major content areas, like header, content, footer
 - layout should be used to contain modules
 - layout should determine the dimensions and positioning of its modules
+- layout should have its own source file, file name shoule be same as its module name
 - naming conventions, using prefix `l-`, for example `l-header`

 ### Module